-Any minor detained in the Kearny Mesa Juvenile Detention Facility, the East Mesa Juvenile Detention Facility, Camp Barrett, the Juvenile Ranch Facility, or the Girls Rehabilitation Facility may be transported off site for counseling or other rehabilitative treatment, provided the assigned probation officer consents to the off-site treatment.
+Any minor detained in the Kearny Mesa Juvenile Detention Facility, the East Mesa Juvenile Detention Facility, Camp Barrett, or the Girls Rehabilitation Facility may be transported off site for counseling or other rehabilitative treatment, provided the assigned probation officer consents to the off-site treatment.
+(Adopted 1/1/2005; Renum.
+1/1/2006; Rev. 1/1/2014; Rev. 1/1/2017)